openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 SPI_CMD_RPT_END

-Marks the end of command sequence started by SPI_CMD_RPT for repeat opration.
-Below is an example of the ussage of SPI_CMD_RPT and SPI_CMD_RPT_END command.
+Marks the end of command sequence started by SPI_CMD_RPT for repeat operation.
+Below is an example of the usage of SPI_CMD_RPT and SPI_CMD_RPT_END command.

 `